mbarkhau/sbk/READMEv2.md

 ### Integer Codes

 Each intcode consists of 6 decimal digits and represents two bytes of data.
-The data of each code can be obtained by parsing the code as a decimal integer masking with `& 0xFFFF` and an index of each code can be obtained by bit shifting with `>> 16`.
+The data of each code can be obtained by parsing the code as a decimal integer masking with `& 0xFFFF`.
+The index of each code can be obtained by bit shifting with `>> 16`.
+Each intcode is formatted as two tripplets, such as `117-502` and `768-702`.
+The dash do not need to be entered, they are only to make the code easier to read.

 ```
 117502 & 0xFFFF == 0xCAFE